devplayer0/docker-net-dhcp/README.md

 $
 ```

+Note: If you get an error like `invalid rootfs in image configuration`, try upgrading your Docker installation.

 ## Other tags

 There are a number of supported tags for different architectures and versions, the format is